Last updated on July 16th, 2019 at 09:27 am

 To the east of the Hoi An Old Town are an area called Cam Thanh with quint waterways and a maze of water coconut village.
 One of the most unique places I have ever visited, the locals have made use of them for hundreds of years.
 They navigate the water channels in rounded boats made of the bamboos, which are chosen and treated in underwater mud pits for about one year.

 A visit usually involves you being shuttled around the canals by a local boater.
-We also sang some local songs and got some grass-knit accessories as well.
+We got some grass-knit accessories as well.
 There are individual visits to the village, and you can cycle around as well.
 In fact, we know of several homestays in the area, so for those of you who are less keen on tour, you can head there on my own.

 *Note: the post contain affiliate links which means I get a % of sale if you purchase something after clicking it but at no cost to you